highchair/artinruins-com/_essays/historic-districts-are-working.md

   changefreq: 'yearly'
 ---

 We previously offered the opinion that [Providence needs more historic districts]({% link _essays/more-historic-districts.md %}).
 The current [Providence Historic District Commission](https://www.providenceri.gov/planning/providence-historic-district-commission-phdc/) (<span class="span">PHDC</span>) functions efficiently and those who seek to improve their property or build new are not unjustly burdened by the process.
-I would like to illustrate why I believe the <span class="span">PHDC</span> works well by reviewing the past months of activity.
+We would like to illustrate why we believe the <span class="span">PHDC</span> works well by reviewing the past months of activity.
 {:.o__drop-cap}

 ## PHDC oversight in local historic districts